FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 ### Modified Features and Functionality
 - Cookies are given a [maximum lifetime](https://github.com/brave/brave-browser/issues/3443) of 7 days for cookies set through Javascript and 6 months for cookies set through HTTP
 - Referrer values are capped to `strict-origin-when-cross-origin` and can only be tightened by referrer policy, not weakened.
+In addition, cross-origin requests from a `.onion` service have an empty `Referer` header and a `null` `Origin` header just like the Tor Browser.
 - Media Router (Chromecast) is disabled by default on Desktop.
 You can turn it on by toggling the switch in brave://settings.
 - Download protection remote lookups omit URLs and filenames (https://github.com/brave/brave-core/pull/6763).
 - Have StorageManager.estimate report a fixed value [#11543](https://github.com/brave/brave-browser/issues/11543)